Rapidfacture/rf-ls/readme.md

-List file and directory information similar to the linux command `ls` in with node in an easy to use format.
+List file and directory information in an easy to use format.
+Similar to the linux command `ls`.

 ## Installation